txs/meteor-wecare-ionic-flow/README.md

 # meteor-ionic

+## This package let's you have ionic work with Meteor and the FlowRouter
+It has extra features such as
+* Adjustive Slidebox

 ### Build [Ionic](http://ionicframework.com/) apps in [Meteor](https://www.meteor.com/)!

 This is an attempt at **real Ionic and Meteor integration**.
 This is not just Ionic's CSS framework wrapped in a Meteor package.
 It aims to be a complete port of [Ionic’s Angular directives](http://ionicframework.com/docs/api/) to [Meteor Blaze](https://www.meteor.com/blaze) templates.